tcltk/tcl/doc/markdown/msgcat.md

 : This group of commands manage the list of loaded locales for packages not setting a package locale.

-The subcommand \fBloaded\fR returns the list of currently loaded locales.
+The subcommand **loaded** returns the list of currently loaded locales.

-The subcommand \fBclear\fR removes all locales and their data, which are not in the current preference list.
+The subcommand **clear** removes all locales and their data, which are not in the current preference list.

-**::msgcat::mcload** \fIdirname\fR
+**::msgcat::mcload** *dirname*
-: Searches the specified directory for files that match the language specifications returned by \fB::msgcat::mcloadedlocales loaded\fR (or \fBmsgcat::mcpackagelocale preferences\fR if a package locale is set) (note that these are all lowercase), extended by the file extension ".msg".
+: Searches the specified directory for files that match the language specifications returned by **::msgcat::mcloadedlocales loaded** (or **msgcat::mcpackagelocale preferences** if a package locale is set) (note that these are all lowercase), extended by the file extension ".msg".
 Each matching file is read in order, assuming a UTF-8 encoding.
 The file contents are then evaluated as a Tcl script.
 This means that Unicode characters may be present in the message file either directly in their UTF-8 encoded form, or by use of the backslash-u quoting recognized by Tcl evaluation.
 The number of message files which matched the specification and were loaded is returned.
-    In addition, the given folder is stored in the \fBmsgcat\fR package configuration option \fImcfolder\fR to eventually load message catalog files required by a locale change.
+    In addition, the given folder is stored in the **msgcat** package configuration option *mcfolder* to eventually load message catalog files required by a locale change.

-**::msgcat::mcset** \fIlocale src-string\fR ?\fItranslate-string\fR?
+**::msgcat::mcset** *locale src-string* ?*translate-string*?
-: Sets the translation for \fIsrc-string\fR to \fItranslate-string\fR in the specified \fIlocale\fR and the current namespace.
-If \fItranslate-string\fR is not specified, \fIsrc-string\fR is used for both.
-The function returns \fItranslate-string\fR.
+: Sets the translation for *src-string* to *translate-string* in the specified *locale* and the current namespace.
+If *translate-string* is not specified, *src-string* is used for both.
+The function returns *translate-string*.

-**::msgcat::mcmset** \fIlocale src-trans-list\fR
+**::msgcat::mcmset** *locale src-trans-list*
-: Sets the translation for multiple source strings in \fIsrc-trans-list\fR in the specified \fIlocale\fR and the current namespace. \fIsrc-trans-list\fR must have an even number of elements and is in the form {\fIsrc-string translate-string\fR ?\fIsrc-string translate-string ...\fR?} \fB::msgcat::mcmset\fR can be significantly faster than multiple invocations of \fB::msgcat::mcset\fR.
+: Sets the translation for multiple source strings in *src-trans-list* in the specified *locale* and the current namespace. *src-trans-list* must have an even number of elements and is in the form {*src-string translate-string* ?*src-string translate-string ...*?} **::msgcat::mcmset** can be significantly faster than multiple invocations of **::msgcat::mcset**.
 The function returns the number of translations set.

-**::msgcat::mcflset** \fIsrc-string\fR ?\fItranslate-string\fR?
+**::msgcat::mcflset** *src-string* ?*translate-string*?
-: Sets the translation for \fIsrc-string\fR to \fItranslate-string\fR in the current namespace for the locale implied by the name of the message catalog being loaded via \fB::msgcat::mcload\fR.
-If \fItranslate-string\fR is not specified, \fIsrc-string\fR is used for both.
-The function returns \fItranslate-string\fR.
+: Sets the translation for *src-string* to *translate-string* in the current namespace for the locale implied by the name of the message catalog being loaded via **::msgcat::mcload**.
+If *translate-string* is not specified, *src-string* is used for both.
+The function returns *translate-string*.

-**::msgcat::mcflmset** \fIsrc-trans-list\fR
+**::msgcat::mcflmset** *src-trans-list*
-: Sets the translation for multiple source strings in \fIsrc-trans-list\fR in the current namespace for the locale implied by the name of the message catalog being loaded via \fB::msgcat::mcload\fR. \fIsrc-trans-list\fR must have an even number of elements and is in the form {\fIsrc-string translate-string\fR ?\fIsrc-string translate-string ...\fR?} \fB::msgcat::mcflmset\fR can be significantly faster than multiple invocations of \fB::msgcat::mcflset\fR.
+: Sets the translation for multiple source strings in *src-trans-list* in the current namespace for the locale implied by the name of the message catalog being loaded via **::msgcat::mcload**. *src-trans-list* must have an even number of elements and is in the form {*src-string translate-string* ?*src-string translate-string ...*?} **::msgcat::mcflmset** can be significantly faster than multiple invocations of **::msgcat::mcflset**.
 The function returns the number of translations set.

-**::msgcat::mcunknown** \fIlocale src-string\fR ?\fIarg arg ...\fR?
+**::msgcat::mcunknown** *locale src-string* ?*arg arg ...*?
-: This routine is called by \fB::msgcat::mc\fR in the case when a translation for \fIsrc-string\fR is not defined in the current locale.
-The default action is to return \fIsrc-string\fR passed by format if there are any arguments.
+: This routine is called by **::msgcat::mc** in the case when a translation for *src-string* is not defined in the current locale.
+The default action is to return *src-string* passed by format if there are any arguments.
 This procedure can be redefined by the application, for example to log error messages for each unknown string.
-The \fB::msgcat::mcunknown\fR procedure is invoked at the same stack context as the call to \fB::msgcat::mc\fR.
-The return value of \fB::msgcat::mcunknown\fR is used as the return value for the call to \fB::msgcat::mc\fR.
+The **::msgcat::mcunknown** procedure is invoked at the same stack context as the call to **::msgcat::mc**.
+The return value of **::msgcat::mcunknown** is used as the return value for the call to **::msgcat::mc**.
     Note that this routine is only called if the concerned package did not set a package locale unknown command name.

 **::msgcat::mcforgetpackage**
-: The calling package clears all its state within the \fBmsgcat\fR package including all settings and translations.
+: The calling package clears all its state within the **msgcat** package including all settings and translations.

-**::msgcat::mcutil getpreferences** \fIlocale\fR
+**::msgcat::mcutil getpreferences** *locale*
-: Return the preferences list of the given locale as described in the section \fBLOCALE SPECIFICATION\fR.
+: Return the preferences list of the given locale as described in the section **LOCALE SPECIFICATION**.
 An example is the composition of a preference list for the bilingual region "Biel/Bienne" as a concatenation of swiss german and swiss french:

     ```
     % concat [lrange [msgcat::mcutil getpreferences fr_CH] 0 end-1] [msgcat::mcutil getpreferences de_CH]